jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configure Builder][13]

 Replace occurrences of that message with whatever you like.
-When you're finished, hit Control %2B s (or Command %2B s on a Mac) to make sure that everything is saved.
+When you're finished, hit Control + S (or Command + S on a Mac) to make sure that everything is saved.

 ---
 ## Pushing changes to the repository